Rednox/syr-local-connect/README.md

 Disable when done (they return 404 if disabled).

-## Notes

-- Ensure your network/DNS points the SYR domains to your HA host IP.
-- Secrets and HA runtime files are ignored by [.gitignore](.gitignore); keep device-specific config in `homeassistant/config`.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.